Verifiable Learning for Robust Tree Ensembles: Introduction

 \section{Introduction}

 Machine learning (ML) is now phenomenally popular and found an incredible number of applications.
-The more ML becomes pervasive and applied to critical tasks, however, the more it becomes important to verify whether automatically trained ML models satisfy desirable properties of interest.
-This is particularly relevant in the security setting, where models trained using traditional learning algorithms proved vulnerable to \emph{evasion attacks}, i.e., malicious perturbations of inputs designed to force mispredictions at test time~\cite{BiggioCMNSLGR13,SzegedyZSBEGF13}.
-For example, an attacker may attempt to evade a ML model designed to detect malware by performing semantics-preserving modifications of existing malicious software with the goal of making it to be incorrectly classified as benign~\cite{DemetrioCBLAR21}.
+The more ML becomes pervasive and applied to critical tasks, however, the more it becomes important to verify whether automatically trained ML models satisfy desirable properties.
+This is particularly relevant in the security setting, where models trained using traditional learning algorithms proved vulnerable to \emph{evasion attacks}, i.e., malicious perturbations of inputs designed to force mispredictions at test time~\cite{BiggioCMNSLGR13,SzegedyZSBEGF13,DemetrioCBLAR21}.